 Cryptojacking cover

-One of the most common cryptojacking approaches is injecting scripts through infected ads and websites on visitors’ computers or browsers.
-And unfortunately, this phenomenon negatively impacts the whole digital advertising industry, including crypto advertising.
+One of the most common cryptojacking approaches is injecting scripts through infected ads and websites onto visitors’ computers or browsers.
+Unfortunately, this phenomenon negatively impacts the digital advertising industry, including crypto advertising.

-The audience gets a lot more suspicious regarding ads, and advertisers might mistakenly get associated with the source of the infection.
+Thus, the audience becomes much more suspicious of ads, and advertisers might mistakenly associate themselves with the source of the infection.

 To avoid all these problems related to cryptojacking, let’s take a minute and understand what it is, how it works, and how to prevent it.